M3wP/Monopoly/C64/readme.md

 ## Known Issues

+* Pasting the clipboard into WinVICE causes all kinds of problems including data corruption and crashes.
+It is definitely a WinVICE bug because my code never sees it happen.
 * There seems to be an odd race condition which will, on occasion, cause the game to not update correctly and hang at launch.
 It only happens once in a hundred times when loading on VICE (and perhaps a real C64) but on the Mega65, it happens all the time unless the machine is warm booted prior to loading the game.
 I have attempted to fix it but I haven't succeeded.
 I will now endeavour to debug if and when it occurs in my testing.
 From what I have been able to see, it seems that the IRQ has not been acknowledged correctly when this occurs?
 * If the game is launched in a non-default memory configuration (the VIC-II screen and charrom locations), it won't attempt to normalise the condition.
 The game will be unplayable.
-I should normalise the system configuration in the first-time initialisation.
+I should normalise the system configuration in the bootstrap.
 * SFX often get lost and "music" breaks up because of the limited number of channels (two) available to play sounds on.
 The third voice is used for random number generation.
 Even though it is a more comfortable pace, using the stepping (not jumping) mode is worse for the sound.
   You can play very fast in the jumping mode and cause some interesting squeaks too.
-There are other sound oddities which I am trying to address.
 * The audio driver and IRQ handler is expecting a PAL machine.
 You will get strange results on an NTSC one, I expect.
 I may release an NTSC/PAL-N version in the future.
-* Clicking too quickly with the joystick at the very start seems to cause the game to think you're using the mouse.
-I might be able to fix this...

 ## TODO

 * Statistics/Overview from trade approval, must pay.
 They should work now.
-* Change trade jump menu naming and texts to action jump menu
+* Change trade jump menu naming and texts to action jump menu.

 * Should be able to do beta release state after above

 * Could now instead of copy name on elimin and gameover dialogs, just refer.

-* Trim down key scan routine (remove vector for atl keys and control, sys tables).

 * CPU players setup menu

 * CPU player still needs:  AutoAuction, AutoTradeApprove, AutoTradeInitiate
 * "Thinking" prompt when cpu engaged?
 Its so fast anyway...
-* AutoBuy - there is a bug when reclaiming equity in order to sell that causes no money to be paid for sale.
-I can only see it with CPU player, can't reproduce in debugging equivalents.
-Now trapping and faulting if occurs.
 * rulesDoCommitMrtg needs to step through the squares like rulesAutoRepayGroup does (but in forward order).